imAsparky/cookiecutter-py3-package/README.rst

 Then:

 * Create a repo and put it there.
-This project will be geared towards Github with heavy use of Github Actions.
+    This project will be aimed towards Github with use of Github Actions.
 * Install the dev requirements into a virtualenv. (``pip install -r requirements_dev.txt``)
 * Register_ your project with PyPI.
 * Add the repo to your `Read the Docs`_ account + turn on the Read the Docs service hook.